Quick-Glia™ Microglia – Human iPSC-Derived Microglia (Healthy Donor)

 Advantages of iPSC-Derived Microglia

-Microglia Protocol
+iPSC-Derived Microglia Protocol

-Microglia morphology is confirmed via phase contrast imagery: Representative images of Quick-Glia™ Microglia – Human iPSC-derived Microglia on days 1-7 post-thaw (scale bars = 100 μm).
+Microglia morphology is confirmed via phase contrast imagery: Representative images of Quick-Glia™ Microglia – Human iPSC-Derived Microglia on days 1-7 post-thaw (scale bars = 100 μm).

-Microglia Characterization
+iPSC-Derived Human Microglia Characterization

 Microglia Marker Expression

 iPSC-derived microglia express microglial markers and display typical morphology.
-Immunofluorescent staining of Quick-Glia™ – Human iPSC-derived Microglia culture shows cells with typical amoeboid morphology and expression of AIF1 (magenta) and TMEM119 (green) on day 7 post-thaw (scale bars = 100 μm).
+Immunofluorescent staining of Quick-Glia™ – Human iPSC-Derived Microglia culture shows cells with typical amoeboid morphology and expression of AIF1 (magenta) and TMEM119 (green) on day 7 post-thaw (scale bars = 100 μm).

 RT-PCR analysis of marker expression in Quick-Glia™ Microglia – Human iPSC-Derived Microglia.
 Expression levels of CD45, CD68, CD44, AIF1, P2RY12, CX3CR1, and TREM2 were measured in iPSCs (baseline), differentiated microglia at day 8 post-thaw, and differentiated microglia without cryopreservation.
 Increased expression in both differentiated conditions confirms microglial identity.